Housing

 Updated, Adopted, and Certified!

-Please visit our Long-Range Planning Initiatives page for background information on the 6th cycle 2023-2031 housing element update, including adoption by the City Council and certification by the State Department of Housing and Community Development.
+Please visit our Long-Range Planning Initiatives page for background information on the 6th-cycle 2023-2031 housing element update, including its adoption by the City Council and certification by the State Department of Housing and Community Development.

 Post-Adoption Housing Element Amendment

-On July 9, 2024, the City Council adopted Resolution 2024-062, directing staff to begin exploring and developing alternative affordable housing sites and programs to inform an amendment to the adopted Housing Element that removes the need for housing units at the Sunset Center and Vista Lobos properties.
+On July 9, 2024, the City Council adopted Resolution 2024-062, directing staff to explore and develop alternative affordable housing sites and programs to inform an amendment to the adopted Housing Element that would remove the need for housing units at the Sunset Center and Vista Lobos properties.

 Improve and Expand Strategies